Monday, May 30, 2011

 Feeding the baby

-Then, aside from being such indispensable element in our lives and because it is so important, fire has been integrated in religious and philosophical systems around the world: the four, or five, or sometimes seven elements (the our of them are water, air, fire, earth).
+Aside from being such an indispensable element in our lives and because it is so vital, fire has been integrated into religious and philosophical systems around the world: the four, five, or sometimes seven elements (the four of them are water, air, fire, earth).

-The oldest records of a fire dates back 420 million years ago.
+The oldest records of a fire date back 420 million years ago.
 But it is said that humans started to make fire some 500.000 to 400.000 years ago.
-This domesticated fire wasn’t used for cooking right away, more likely it was used to keep them warm.
-But the wild fires provided them with already cooked meat: the meat of the animals caught and burned in the fire.
+This domesticated fire wasn’t used for cooking immediately; it was more likely used to keep them warm.
+But the wildfires provided them with already cooked meat: the meat of the animals caught and burned in the fire.
 It must have tasted delicious.
 Then they started grilling.
-I imagine it wasn’t only meat that got cooked by wild fires but also some vegetables and fruits along with the edible parts of some plant roots.
+I imagine it wasn’t only meat that got cooked by wildfires but also some vegetables and fruits, along with the edible parts of some plant roots.

-Late on, in late paleolithic, they may have also started to heat water by putting hot stones in a put or heating the water in animal belies over open fire.
+Later, in the late Paleolithic, they may have also started to heat water by putting hot stones in a pot or heating the water in animal bladders over an open fire.
 That was the beginning of cooking.

-In neolithic people started to use earth ware pottery and this fact is seen today by the historians and archaeologists as being a food revolution.
-Using pottery for cooking allowed our ancestors to cook in boiling water, fact that change the tests, the nutrition balance and the eating habits.
-They would also grill, bake and braise.
+In the Neolithic, people started using earthenware pottery, and historians and archaeologists today see this as a food revolution.
+Using pottery for cooking allowed our ancestors to cook in boiling water, which changed the tests, the nutrition balance, and the eating habits.
+They would also grill, bake, and braise.

-There are lots of ways to start a fire and the primitive man must have known at list few.
-As they advanced and settled, they also preserved fire, which is much easier then starting it.
+There are many ways to start a fire, and the primitive man must have known a few.
+As they advanced and settled, they also preserved fire, which was much easier than starting it.

 From this point, the cooking process and the food we ate only got better.